harikvpy/python-articles/article1.md

 ## Conclusion
 I hope the above discussion gives you a better idea of how Python generators are implemented by the interpreter that leads to its magic of continuously yielding values without having to complete its processing and store the result in a temporary local variable.

-You can percieve a generator function as a closure as it preserves the function's exceution pointer and its state, allowing it to be resumed.
+You can perceive a generator function as a closure as it preserves the function's execution pointer and its state, allowing it to be resumed.
 Come to think of it, this behavior is quite similar to threads in a multi-threaded environment.
 That is a *threading* system that doesn't require any support from the host CPU or the operating system.
 Of course one critical difference is that in a true multi-threaded system, threads are pre-emptively scheduled in and out.
 That doesn't happen here.
 Instead the *threads* (read, generator functions) have to yield control back to the callee for the function context switch to occur.
-This essentially is the behavior of a *co-operative multi-tasking* system.
+This essentially is the behavior of a *cooperative multitasking* system.
 I'm not sure if anyone can remember this term -- remember Windows 3.x?!

 This framework, of stopping & resuming functions is quite critical to implementing another powerful feature of the language.
 A feature that has become quite useful in achieving massive scaleability in this network-centric world.
 I'm talking about asynchronous programming, provided by the Python package `asyncio`.
 I hope to cover that in a follow-up article, contents of which will be easier to understand if you have a good grasp of the mechanisms discussed here.